 What is Driving Anxiety?

 Driving anxiety is when you experience anxiety or nervousness while driving.
-Typically, the feelings can be severe and overwhelming.
+Typically, the feelings can be severe and overwhelming, even resulting in panic attacks.
 If you have driving anxiety, it can feel like it is controlling your life.
-You make excuses why you can’t go out, take longer routes in order to avoid busy roads and highways, and worry about causing an accident every time you get behind the wheel.
+You make excuses for why you can’t go out, take longer routes in order to avoid busy roads and highways, and worry about causing an accident every time you get behind the wheel.

-People who experience anxiety while driving often report the following:
+People who experience driving-related anxiety while driving often report the following:

 - Feeling unsafe when driving